dacz/rxr/docs/basics/UsingWithReact.md

       // we need this for using context static contextTypes = {
-        state$: PropTypes.object, // observable is an object };
+        stateS: PropTypes.object, // observable is an object };

-      // we pick up the state$ from context here constructor(props, context) {
+      // we pick up the stateS from context here constructor(props, context) {
         super(props, context);
-        this.state$ = context.state$;
+        this.stateS = context.stateS;
       }

       // we get the state stream (1)